 Although beyond the scope of this initial application, eagle.io provides greater functionality that water users or DNRM may wish to take advantage of in the future:

-Jackie Lee, Natural Resource Officer, with the Department of Natural Resources and Mines, says
+Jackie Lee, Natural Resource Officer, with the Department of Natural Resources, Mines and Energy, says: